Research group Pancreatic cancer research laboratory

-Pancreatic cancer is resistant to available cancer therapies, which is reflected in a low 5-year survival rate of below 6 %.
+Pancreatic cancer is resistant to available cancer therapies, which is reflected in a low 5-year survival rate of below 8 percent.
 This indicate that novel strategies to tackle the disease are needed.

 The pancreatic tumor is characterized by a pronounced tumor stroma that surrounds the cancer cells.
 This tumor stroma contains nerves, vasculature, immune cells, extracellular matrix proteins and cancer-associated fibroblasts, that all interacts with the cancer cells and provide the cancer cells with important signals that regulate cancer cell growth and survival, and contribute to therapy resistance.

 The overall goal for the lab is to get a deeper understanding in the stromal heterogeneity, and to reveal and explore potential druggable targets hidden within the stroma.
 We aim to determine which factors in the stroma that are important in regulating cancer cell growth, survival, immune escape, and drug resistance by using genetically engineered mouse models of pancreatic cancer and advanced 3-dimentional cell culture systems.
 Furthermore, we are developing and testing drugs that inhibit the most important stromal interactions with the aim to discover new methods to treat the disease.

 Daniel has over 10 years of experience in pancreatic cancer research, and has a specific interest in the pancreatic microenvironment.
 He obtained his Ph.D. at Umeå University 2010, and 2012-2016 he worked as a post-doctoral fellow in David Tuveson's lab at Cold Spring Harbor Laboratory.
 The research has been focusing on finding diagnostic and prognostic biomarkers for pancreatic cancer derived from the stroma, and lately also to understand the role of the stroma in disease development.
 The overall aim in is to find methods to be able to diagnose the disease earlier and to develop new treatment strategies by attacking the microenvironment.
-Since 2017 he is group leader at the Wallenberg Centre for Molecular Medicine at Umeå University and a resident physician at the Cancer Centre at Umeå University Hospital.
+Since 2017 he is group leader at the Wallenberg Centre for Molecular Medicine at Umeå University and a clinical oncologist at the Cancer Centre at Umeå University Hospital.

 Charlotte is a laboratory technician and has worked at the Oncology Research Laboratory since 1997.
 In the Öhlund lab she is managing the animal colony and has developed the routines for the animal house.
 She is also assisting in various animal experiments.
-Furthermore, she are experienced in cell culturing, immunohistochemical staining, In Situ Hybridization (using the RNA scope technology), and different animal surgery procedures.
+Furthermore, she is experienced in cell culturing, immunohistochemical staining, In Situ Hybridization (using the RNA scope technology), and different animal surgery procedures.

 Cedric has his background in developmental biology.
 In the past he has studied cell fate specification, maturation, and cell type evolution with a focus on the neurons.
 He got increasingly interested in the use of bioinformatic tools, and he has optimized techniques for transcription profiling of cell types and is now delving into single cell transcriptomics.